Contact firstname.lastname@example.org for product details and available discounts.

 Motoart’s product line is highly unique with new products being introduced monthly.

-More than being a sales representative, I have a personal connection with MotoArt products.
+Aside from being a MotoArt sales representative for 6 years, I have a personal connection with MotoArt products.

 1. Aviation history runs in my veins…